pactus-project/pactus-website/content/blog/2024-11-05-newsletter-october-2024.md

 ## Pactus Highlights

-Welcome to the October 2024 edition of our newsletter.
+Welcome to the October 2024 edition of Pactus Newsletter.
-This month has been remarkable with significant achievements, including our CoinGecko listing and reaching over 4,000 validators!
+This month has been remarkable with significant achievements, including the CoinGecko listing and reaching over 4,000 validators!
 Let's dive into everything we've accomplished together.

 ### CoinGecko Listing